NNPDF/nnpdf/doc/sphinx/source/data/exp-data-files.rst

-where :math:`\sigma^{\mathrm{add}}_i` and :math:`\sigma^{\mathrm{mul}}_i` are the additive and multiplicative versions respectively of the systematic uncertainty arising from the :math:`i`th source.
+where :math:`\sigma^{\mathrm{add}}_i` and :math:`\sigma^{\mathrm{mul}}_i` are the additive and multiplicative versions respectively of the systematic uncertainty arising from the :math:`i\text{th}` source.
 While it may seem at first that the multiplicative error is spurious given the presence of the additive error and data central value, this may not be the case.
-For example in a closure test scenario, the data central values may have been replaced in the ``CommonData`` file by theoretical predictions.
+For example, in a closure test scenario, the data central values may have been replaced in the ``CommonData`` file by theoretical predictions.
 Therefore if you wish to use a covariance matrix generated with the original multiplicative uncertainties via the :math:`t_0` method,